apexx77/chat_sys/README.md

 # chat_sys

-* This is a simple chat-application written using Socket programming in Python 3.
+* This is a simple chat-application written using Socket programming in Python3.
 * You can enter any valid port number in the place of 'PORT'.

 <h2 align="center">Tech stack</h2>